agent-force/agent-force.github.io/cost-desiderata-agent-benchmarks.md

 - The search results in C-WebShop evolve with the historical click actions because of a reranking sorting mechanism.
 This corresponds with the **exploration cost from the environment**.

-   TODO: add a gif here
+   A gif to be added here

 - The agent needs to minimize its own monetary and time expenditures besides completing tasks.
 This corresponds with the **self cost of the LLM-powered agent**.